aptos-labs/aptos-core/documentation/aptos-blockchain-economics.md

 designed to be safe, scalable, and upgradeable infrastructure for web3 applications.
-To build a people-first, secure, fair, and sustainable ecosystem, Aptos defines a set of core principles and a corresponding set of incentive and governance mechanisms to achieve them.
+To build a people-first, secure, fair, and sustainable ecosystem, Aptos defines a set of core principles and a corresponding set of incentive and governance mechanisms to achieve that goal.
 In addition to building the safest and most scalable blockchain, Aptos coordinates major changes through on-chain configurability without no downtime.

 With a community-first philosophy and principle of rapid iteration combined with ever-evolving best practices in economics and governance,